Richard Halliwell (game designer): Early games

 As teenagers living in Lincoln, England in the 1970s, Richard Halliwell and his school friend Rick Priestley liked to play tabletop miniature wargames.
 In 1979, while still in school, they decided to create a set of rules for a fantasy miniatures wargame they called Reaper.
 Halliwell and Priestley found a small company, Tabletop Games, that was willing to publish their small booklet but had no sales outlet.
 They contacted Bryan Ansell of Asgard Miniatures in Nottingham; he put them in touch with the Nottingham Model Soldier Shop, who agreed to sell Reaper.

 With one rulebook for sale, Halliwell and Priestley collaborated on a second effort, a science fiction miniatures wargame titled Combat 3000, also published by Tabletop, that used 15mm/25mm "space marine" miniatures from Asgard.

 About this time, Bryan Ansell, with financial backing from Games Workshop, left Asgard Miniatures to form Citadel Miniatures in Newark.
 Halliwell got a job there, but found that he also liked to travel abroad frequently, and soon stepped back from fulltime employment, preferring to do odd jobs and freelance work for Citadel, usually as a mould maker.

+Imperial Commander

-During this time, he and Ansell collaborated on the rules for a science fiction wargame called Imperial Commander that featured a titanic struggle between two vast forces.
+During this time (in 1981), he and Ansell collaborated on the rules for a science fiction wargame called Imperial Commander that featured a titanic struggle between two vast forces.
 It was again published by Tabletop Games.
+It is a 15mm science fiction war game, based on the range of metal Laserburn miniatures available from Tabletop Games.
+The game still has a small but enthusiastic following.
+Battles take place between an oppressive, galaxy spanning "Imperium" and the religious, fanatic "Red Redemption".
+Players take in turns to move, fight and command armies of between twenty and fifty miniature figures each, and following the rules, tabletop games lasting a few hours are played.
+This type of war game is played on a tabletop with miniature figures, vehicles and scenery.
+Two or more players are required.
+An updated version of this game, called Imperial Commander 2 was in development; however, it was never published because of copyright issues.

+The background of Imperial Commander and the rule system of Laserburn are an influence on Games Workshop's Warhammer 40,000 tabletop game which was developed when Ansell and Halliwell were at Games Workshop and Citadel Miniatures.
+In addition it has been a major influence on the development of the Beamstrike rule set.